-Floor Exercise: A strip floor exercise competitive area shall be 60-68 feet in length by a minimum of 6 feet wide.
+Floor Exercise: A strip floor exercise competitive area shall be 60-68 feet in length by 6-10 feet wide.
 The entire width of the floor area shall be a level surface.
 This area should be over a padded spring floor.
+The floor exercise competitive area shall be lined on the ends, or on all 4 sides if using a 40x40 or if the carpet or foam overhang the boards, there must be a line indicating out of bounds.

-Pommel Horse: 115cm (45 1⁄4 inches) shall be from the floor to the top of the horse body.
-The mat shall provide a level, flat surface at least 4" thick.
-An additional mat up to 8 inches thick may be used for mounting or remounting.
+Pommel Horse: 115cm (45 % inches) shall be from the floor to the top of the horse body.
+The mat shall provide a level, flat surface at least 10 cm (4") thick.
+An additional mat up to 20 cm (8") thick may be used for mounting or remounting.
 However, the mat must be removed after the gymnast leaves the mat surface.

 Mushroom: From the surface of the mat to the top of the mushroom the height will range from 16-30 inches.
 The top diameter is 24" minimum (across dome side to side).
 The dome is 3-6 inches from dome base to apex.
-The minimum matted area under the mushroom shall be 10" X 10" X 11" is the responsibility of the host school to provide the mushroom equipment.
+The minimum matted area under the mushroom shall be 10" \times 10" \times 1 1/4".

-Still Rings: From the floor to bottom of the ring a maximum height of 280cm (110") with a suggested height of 264 - 280cm (104-110").
-The landing surface shall be a minimum of 12cm (4.7").
-Additional matting up to 50cm (20") may be used.
+Still Rings: From the floor to bottom of the ring shall be at least 265cm (104") up to the suggested height of 280cm (110").
+The landing surface shall be a minimum of 20cm (8").
+If a gymnast demonstrates that his feet touch the mat while hanging from the rings, then the minimum requirement will be 12cm (4.7").

 Vaulting: Height of the vaulting table from the floor to center top of the vaulting table is 135cm (53").
-This height will be the same from the freshman compulsory level through varsity level.
-The landing surface shall be at least 20cm (8").
-A minimum landing distance of 15 1⁄2 feet from end of vault table to any structure will be provided.
-A minimum distance of 60 feet shall be provided for the run up.
+The landing surface shall be at least 30cm (4" + 8").
+A minimum landing distance of 15.5 feet from the end of the vault table to any structure will be provided.
+A minimum distance of 60 feet shall be provided for the run up, up to the suggested maximum of 82 feet.
 The FIG landing zone will be used.
-Vaulting lines are to start at the width of the vaulting table and extend to 1.5 meters wide at a distance of 15.5 feet from the edge of the vaulting table where the landing mats begin.
-The required landing surface of 20cm (8") can be increased to a maximum of 50cm (20").
+Vaulting lines are to start at the width of 0.95 meters and extend to 1.5 meters wide at a distance of 15.5 feet from the edge of the vaulting table where the landing mats begin.
+There will be an apparatus deduction taken from the home school team if vaulting lines are not marked on the designated vaulting surface before the start of team introductions.
+This is a large (0.3) apparatus deduction, taken from the team score.
+This is applied to each level of competition held by the host team at that particular meet.
+All mats provided by the host school at vault must be lined.
+The required landing surface of 30cm (4" + 8") can be increased to a maximum of 50cm (20").
 One manufactured hand placement mat may be placed on the run-up strip (not on the board) for a round-off entry vault.
 It is the responsibility of the team of the gymnast performing the round-off entry vault to provide the safety collar and/or hand placement mat.
-Freshman compulsory level through the varsity level.

 Parallel Bars: Maximum height from the floor to top of bars shall be 200cm (78 3⁄4").
-The landing surface shall be a minimum of 12cm (4").
-Additional matting up to 40cm (16") may be used.
-The mat surface between the bars and uprights must be a minimum of (4").
+The landing surface shall be 20cm (8").
+The mat surface between the bars and uprights must be a minimum of 10cm (4").